Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Introduction

 Since the source of the energy for jets in MAD systems is the BH spin, one expects the energy efficiency $\eta$ of the jet to be a function of the spin parameter $a_*$.
 In this paper, we analyze MAD GRMHD simulations that cover a range of spin values, both prograde and retrograde, and we explore how $\eta$ and other parameters of the jet depend on the BH spin.

 While a BH accreting from a prograde disk gains angular momentum from the accreting gas, it loses angular momentum in the process of powering a jet.
 Which process dominates?
 In an early discussion, \citet{Gammie2004} considered a particular sequence of simulations and concluded that, for their sequence, the BH spins down with time if $a_*>0.94$ and spins up for lower values of $a_*$.
 However, that result was specific to their initial conditions.
 Since MAD systems produce especially powerful jets, spindown ought to be strongest in such models.
 With this expectation in mind, we quantify spinup/spindown for a range of BH spin values, considering both prograde and retrograde disks.
-These analyses are similar to previous work by \citet{Tchekhovskoy2012} and \citet{Tchekhovskoy2012b}, and are an update and validation of their results.
+These analyses are similar to previous work by \citet{Tchekhovskoy2012} and \citet{Tchekhovskoy2012b}\footnote{and also the ``thinner disc TNM11" class of models in \citet{McKinney2012}}, and are an update and validation of their results.

 In addition, we consider yet other jet and disk properties and study how they vary with BH spin and with the sense of rotation (prograde or retrograde) of the accretion disk.
-We find substantial differences in the shape of the jet, the radial profiles of some gas parrameters in the disk, and the time variability of the mass accretion rate.
+We find substantial differences in the shape of the jet, the radial profiles of some gas parameters in the disk, and the time variability of the mass accretion rate.

+We caution that the present work is limited to radiatively inefficient (technically non-radiative, since no cooling is included) hot accretion flows in the MAD state.
+Hot SANE (``standard and normal evolution" \citealt{Narayan2012}) accretion flows are not covered, nor are thin accretion disks or super-Eddington accretion flows.
+We also note that the results presented here refer to average properties of systems in steady state.
+A given system could, at a particular instant, have significant transient deviations.

 In Section~\ref{sec:sims}, we describe our numerical code and the initial conditions we use for the simulations.
 We also discuss common diagnostics for GRMHD simulations, namely the time dependence of the accretion rate and the magnetic flux at the event horizon.
 In Section~\ref{sec:results}, we discuss our simulation results in several subsections, focusing on the time-averaged behaviour of the horizon magnetic flux, the jet power, the disk and jet structure, and the spindown of the BH.
 We also study the time variability of relevant quantities.
 In Section~\ref{sec:discussion}, we discuss the correlation between the MAD magnetic flux saturation level and the disk and jet geometry, and also the effect of spindown on the BH spin evolution.
 Finally, we summarize our main findings in Section~\ref{sec:summary}.